Part 1 of 5 in our entrepreneur series. This week: How to succeed without always working.

 When it comes to starting and running your own business — whether you’re alone in the venture or with a partner — you will inevitably find yourself working all. the. time.
 For a while, you may take pride in it, wear your superhuman work ethic as a badge of honor, chalk it up to the passion that comes with doing what you love.

-Contrary to what other entrepreneurs may tell you or exhibit in their daily habits, this kind of home and life neglect is not par for the course, not necessary to get your startup off the ground, and more importantly, not healthy in any way.
+Contrary to what other entrepreneurs may tell you or exhibit in their daily habits, this kind of home and life neglect is not par for the course.
+It’s not necessary to get your startup off the ground, and more importantly, not healthy in any way.
 When it comes to maintaining a work-life balance, make sure you choose life.

 Figure out what makes you happiest